-- 1. Understanding of the basic concepts and principles relevant to the levels of biological organization from molecules to ecosystems, and the forces of evolution that shape them. - 2.
-Advanced knowledge in a specialized area of biology through study and hands-on laboratory/field-based research. - 3.
+1. Understanding of the basic concepts and principles relevant to the levels of biological organization from molecules to ecosystems, and the forces of evolution that shape them.

+- 2. Advanced knowledge in a specialized area of biology through study and hands- on laboratory/field-based research. - 3.
 Knowledge of the chemical, physical, mathematical, and statistical concepts underpinning many biological concepts. - 4.
-Investigative research skills to comprehend natural phenomena and solve contemporary biology-related problems.

-- 5. Communication skills to effectively explain scientific data and ideas orally and in writing to specialists and the general public. - 6.
+Investigative research skills to comprehend natural phenomena and solve contemporary biology-related problems. - 5.
+Communication skills to effectively explain scientific data and ideas orally and in writing to specialists and the general public. - 6.
 Experience in and understanding the value of collaborative research in the sciences. - 7.
 Knowledge and appreciation of the diverse social, ethical and historical impacts of biology.

-- Jason Duncan, Associate Professor of Biology; Department Chair - Jennifer Butler, Continuing Instructor of Biology, Lab Educator - Emma Coddington, Associate Professor of Biology - David Craig, Professor of Biology - Rosa León Zayas, Assistant Professor of Biology - Briana Lindh, Continuing Instructor of Biology; Associate Director, Sustainability Institute. - Melissa Marks, Associate Professor of Biology - Christopher Irwin Smith, Associate Professor of Biology
+- Melissa Marks, Associate Professor of Biology; Department Chair - Jennifer Butler, Continuing Instructor of Biology, Lab Educator, Interim Director of Willamette Science Outreach Program - Emma Coddington, Associate Professor of Biology - David Craig, Professor of Biology - Jason Duncan, Associate Professor of Biology - Rosa León Zayas, Assistant Professor of Biology - Briana Lindh, Continuing Instructor of Biology; Associate Director, Sustainability Institute, - Christopher Irwin Smith, Associate Professor of Biology abundance and diversity of microbial life, the safety of genetically engineered foods, the action of neurotransmitters in brain cells, or the coevolution of plants and pollinators.